nikhil4667/rock-paper-scissors/README.md

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.
-This page started life as a Frontend Mentor Challenge. 🎉 Coded by [Nitya Gulati](https://nityagulati.github.io).
+This page started life as a Frontend Mentor Challenge. 🎉 Coded by [Nikhil Korapala](https://github.com/nikhil4667).

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.